jmikola/JmikolaJsAssetsHelperBundle/README.md

 Note: This bundle includes a static JavaScript asset, which is pre-compiled with Google's [Closure Compiler][].
-Any changes to the static JavaScript will require that you recompile to update the asset.
-For your convenience, you may wany to install [JMSGoogleClosureBundle][] and use the following command:
+Any changes to the static JavaScript will require that you recompile the asset.
+For your convenience, you may want to install [JMSGoogleClosureBundle][] and use the following command:

 ```bash
 $ php app/console plovr:build @JmikolaJsAssetsHelperBundle/compile.js